MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux-vm-multiple-virtual-network-interfaces-configuration.md

     systemctl restart NetworkManager
     ```

-The routing rules are now correctly set, and connectivity should work from either network interface as necessary.
+The routing rules are now correctly set, and connectivity should work from either network interface, as appropriate.
 You can test the connectivity by using Secure Shell (SSH), or by pinging both IPs from a VM in the same VNET.

 You can verify the current routes and rules by using the following commands: